Questaff/myQuest-backend/README.md

 For more informations about containers you should take a look to `docker-compose.yml`.

 You can change the port of containers if they are already in use on your system.
-Open `docker-compose.yml`, find `ports` definition and change : `<the_port_you_want>:3000`.
+Open `docker-compose.yml`, find `ports` definition and change for example : `<the_port_you_want>:3000`.
 Then you can access them from your computer throught the port you chose.
-/!\ do not put these changes please /!\
+/!\ do not push these changes in a commit please /!\

 ## Options
 You can add the following options after `docker-compose up` :